 Can Student Loans be Discharged in Bankruptcy?

-Unfortunately, discharging student loans debt in bankruptcy is difficult, if not impossible.
+Unfortunately, discharging student loan debt in bankruptcy is difficult, if not impossible.

 There’s no shortage of predatory lending going on in this sector.
 Last month, the Consumer Financial Protection Bureau filed a lawsuit against one of the biggest contributors to predatory lending, ITT Educational Services, Inc. The lawsuit claims the for-profit college chain of student lending is using high-pressure tactics to push many students into expensive private student loans that were likely to end in default.
 This marks the first public enforcement action against a company in the for-profit student loan industry.